dgerosa/gwdet/README.md

 - `mc1d`: resolution parameter (number of grid point per dimension)
 - `mcn`: resolution parameter (number of Monte Carlo samples)
 - `mcbins`: resolution parameter (number of interpolated bins)
-- `parallel`: use parallel runs on all CPUs available
+- `parallel`: use parallel jobs on all CPUs available
 - `screen`: debug option, prints all SNRs computed
 - `m1`: component mass in Msun (can be float or array)
 - `m2`: component mass in Msun (can be float or array)